-- Exercise normal safety precautions and look out for suspicious behaviour, as you would in Australia.
+- We advise you to exercise normal safety precautions in Taiwan.
+You should exercise common sense and look out for suspicious behaviour, as you would in Australia.
+Monitor the media and other sources for changes to local travelling conditions.

 - In the typhoon season (May to November) flooding and mudslides are common.
 You should keep informed of regional weather forecasts and plan accordingly.
 Monitor local media reports and follow the instructions of local emergency officials.
-For more information see the Additional information: Natural disasters, severe weather and climate section.
+See Additional information.

 - Be a smart traveller.
 Before heading overseas: